-Canon 1100D versus Nikon D3400
+Canon 1100D vs Nikon D3400

 The Canon EOS 1100D (called Canon T3 in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2011 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 12.2 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 12.2 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (7 percent) than the Canon 1100D.
 Moreover, the D3400 is markedly lighter (10 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1100D) and the Nikon Lens Catalog (D3400).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Nikon D3400||124 mm||98 mm||76 mm||445 g||1200||n||Aug 2016||499|

 |4.||Canon 4000D||129 mm||102 mm||77 mm||436 g||500||n||Feb 2018||399|